WP REST API Authentication

 Generating an Access Token

-The authorization works by using the current_user_can check for capabilities.
+The authorization works by using the current_user_can function to check for capabilities.
 When an authorization header is sent, the system applies the correct user and their capabilities to the request as if they are logged in.

 Current Version: 3.8.2

 Any documentation and or published articles may not reflect the latest WP OAuth Server plugin version.
 It is always best to stay updated for security.

 General ArticlesBelow is a list of "General" documentation articles.